ProFormA/taskxml/gradinghints/whitepaper-grades.md

 	                     +------------------------------+
 	                          nullify if < 0.5

-A possible representation in a front end can be generated automatically from the generated as follows.
+A possible representation in a front end can be generated automatically from the grading scheme as follows.
 It does deviate from the previous one in the "Compilation" row:

 ![Feedback for example 5](images/whitepaper-grades-example-img-6.png)